 Jorel transferred the cutlass to his other hand and stared into the darkness of the cabin.
 He moved forward to claim his prize when a jarring crash sent him flying into the side of the Promenade.
 Debris flew over the side as the Cyrean vessel plowed into the ships.
 Planks split and ropes snapped as pirates spilled into the dark waters of the Abyssal Sea.
 The massive warship severed the pirate’s grasp and released the Promenade…momentarily.
 The civilian ship had already suffered significant damage and the crash further destroyed the framework of the crippled vessel.

 Taryn spilled onto the deck as the sails collapsed around him.
 He fell into something between a tumble and a flop, landing against Cooper.
-Both men made eye contact, then stared at one another as they got to their feet.
-Screams of war sounded as Cyrean soldiers poured onto the Promenade’s broken deck, weapons drawn.
-Cooper grabbed Taryn’s arm and shoved him out of the way.
-He then reached down, grabbed Jorel’s cutlass, and prepared for the worst.
+Both men made eye contact, meeting one another with incredulous stares.

 Learn how we can increase your sales, develop your brand, and generate interest in your site.